ChristofSchwarz/qs-mash-jwtlogin/README.md

 A user cannot change is password himself.
 This would require a replacement of the previous mapping made in config.json (login object).
 The token would remain the same, but the en/decryption is new.

 ### Final considerations
 I am using CryptoJS for hashing, encrypting and decrypting.
-So it is quite hard to break in, but yet __I don't recommend this as a production solution__, just for setting up test users without any other dependency
+So it is quite hard to break in, but yet __I don't recommend this as a production solution__, just for setting up test users without any other dependency.
+If you can, use ticketing solutions, SAML or JWT with an external IDP instead.